MegaManSec/gixy-ng/docs/en/index.md

 Disclaimer: GixyNG is well tested only on GNU/Linux, other OSs may have some issues.

 ## Contributing

+The official homepage of GixyNG is [https://gixy.io/](https://gixy.io/).
+The source code can be found at [https://github.com/MegaManSec/GixyNG](https://github.com/MegaManSec/GixyNG).

 Contributions to GixyNG are always welcome!
 You can help us in different ways: